allxll/learninggit/README.md

-# then i will have my tested
+# Hello Zifeng Peng.
-# I think  this my be good
+# How are you